open5e/open5e/source/monsters/tome-of-beasts/D/devils/salt-devil.rst

 throw.
 Plants, oozes, and creatures with the Amphibious, Water Breathing, or Water Form traits have disadvantage on this saving throw.
-If the saving throw fails by 5 or more, the target also gains one level of exhaustion.
+If the saving throw fails by 5 or more, the target also gains one level of :ref:`srd:exhaustion`.

 VARIANT: DEVIL SUMMONING
 ^^^^^^^^^^^^^^^^^^^^^^^^